Professor Takashi Ikegami

 Born 1989 in Hyogo, Japan.
 Ph.D. in Arts and Sciences (Graduate School of Arts and Sciences, The University of Tokyo.)
 He studied molecular biology and neuroscience at Tokyo University of Science as undergraduate.
 His main research topic is relations between individual behaviors and the collective behaviors of a social insect, and also a subjective time which emerges in an artificial system.
 He has also been working as a sound artist.
 Recent his works include "Blues" (installation, 2017), "Peeling Blue" (CD, 2018), "Bee Wee" (installation, 2020), "Revision of Shadows" (installation, 2021).
 Also, he is active in sound productions and software programmings for the exhibition/installation.
 Major recent works include Alter"(sound/software programming, Award of Distinction of Ars Electronica).

-Michael Crosscombe is a JSPS Postdoctoral fellow at Ikegami laboratory.
+Michael Crosscombe is a JSPS International Research Fellow at Ikegami laboratory.
 He is interested in emergent collective intelligence.
-His research proposal seeks to discover the role that the underlying structures play in the emergence of macro-level behaviours in collective systems.
+His research seeks to discover the role that information bottlenecks play in the emergence of collective intelligence.
 Previously, he has developed models for collective decision-making in multi-agent systems and robot swarms.

 External Lab.
 Members